Connecting to a Private or Shield Heroku Postgres Database via PrivateLink

 A Private Space.
 This article describes how to create a Private Space using either the Heroku Dashboard or the Heroku CLI.

-A Heroku app running in the Private Space with an attached Heroku Postgres database.
-Note that all Heroku Postgres instances running in a Private Space use one of the
+A Heroku app running in the Private Space or Shield Private Space with an attached Heroku Postgres database.
+Note that all Heroku Postgres instances running in a Private Space or a Shield Private Space use one of the

 Provisioning the Heroku endpoint